MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/troubleshoot-missing-data.md

 ## Missing or no data symptoms

-If data is missing or you cannot find specific telemetry records, it can be the result of failures across every step in the life of a telemetry record:
+If data is missing or you can't find specific telemetry records, it can be the result of failures across every step in the life of a telemetry record:

 ![Graphic of where a telemetry record can go missing during ingestion and consumption](./media/troubleshoot-missing-data/life-of-a-telemetry-record.png "Life of a telemetry record")